Women’s Health Physiotherapy Appointment FAQsJohn Miller2021-08-12T13:56:29+10:00

 So, next time you skip your "exercise dose", remember that you are not putting your health first.
 If you have any questions, please get in touch with your Physio Works physiotherapist for your best care.

 Private Health & Third-Party InsuranceJohn Miller2021-08-11T21:51:55+10:00

 PhysioWorks Physiotherapy and Remedial Massage are more affordable than you think.
 Your Private Health Insurance (PHI) usually pays for most of your treatment fees, leaving you with only a small gap payment.

 However, Private Health Funds vary their rebates payable depending upon the level of cover you have taken.
 Some funds have kept up with the costs of modern medicine whereas, sadly, others haven't, with rebates similar to what they were a decade ago.

 HICAPS - Instant Health Fund Claims

 Most health funds are members of the HICAPS instant claims system.
 Swipe your health insurance card at our reception counter, and you can instantly claim your physiotherapy treatment via our online Hicaps System.
 Remedial Massage is claimable via Hicaps for some but not all funds.
 Please visit Hicaps for the latest funds for more information, which can use their instant claiming system.

 Private health insurance rebates are available for all of our physiotherapists.
 Instant claims are possible via our in-practice Hicaps system.

 All Private Health Insurance Funds including BUPA, Medibank Private, HCF

-For a full list of Hicaps instant claim funds see here: Hicaps Funds
+For a complete list of Hicaps instant claim funds, see here: Hicaps Funds